Unsatisfactory work, attendance and engagement

-If you know you that you are unable to attend or engage with your studies it is very important that you let your School know in will be absent from a session, it is important that you notify your school in advance advance via the Student Services Absence Self-certification process in Minervae.
+If you know you that you are unable to attend or engage with your studies it is very important that you let your School know in will be absent from a session, it is important that you notify your school in advance via the Student Services Absence Self-certification process in Minerva.

 If your work, attendance or engagement does not improve, you will receive a warning from the head of your parent school that you may be withdrawn.